Heptathlon

 • two track sessions,

-Mobility underpins the conditioning program and includes a mixture of general and specific exercises.
+Mobility underpins the conditioning program and includes general and specific exercises.

-Tony is a Senior UK athletics coach with many years experience in coaching young and senior athletes in the combined events.
-The following is some advice from Tony on introducing young novice athletes to the Heptathalon.
+Tony is a Senior British Athletics coach with many years of experience in coaching young and senior athletes in the combined events.
+The following is some advice from Tony in introducing young novice athletes to the Combined Events.

 • Tuesday long jump, shot & running